nzthiago/nzazure/_setup/README.md

 	help:      -v, --version  output the application version
 	````

-### Clone or download content of this GitHub repository (optional but recommended)

-The labs provided have a combination of text documentation and sample code.
-In order to have all documentation and all necessary sample files locally on your computer, we strongly recommend you to clone (using [Git](http://git-scm.com/)) or [download](https://github.com/Azure-Readiness/HOL-Intro-to-Azure/archive/master.zip) all content in this repository locally on your computer.
-If you download the zip archive, you will need to [unblock](http://blogs.msdn.com/b/delay/p/unblockingdownloadedfile.aspx) the zip file before extracting it.

 Summary
 -------

-You have Visual Studio 2015 Preview, or Visual Studio 2013 with Update 3 (or higher) and the _Azure SDK for Visual Studio 2013_, installed on your computer.
+You have Visual Studio 2015 Previewand the _Azure SDK installed on a VM and you are now good to go with the rest of the labs.